C.J. Abrams Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.
+- The Mets pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.34).
+- The Mets have a 4.31 team ERA that ranks 18th among all league pitching staffs.

-- In his most recent outing on Saturday against the Boston Red Sox, the righty tossed six innings, giving up five earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the right-hander tossed 2 1/3 innings against the Boston Red Sox, giving up five earned runs while surrendering 10 hits.

-- The 39-year-old has put together a 4.20 ERA and 10.2 strikeouts per nine innings across 18 games this season, while giving up a batting average of .240 to his opponents.
+- The 36-year-old has an ERA of 5.82, with 6.6 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.